polarbeargo/Bertelsmann-Scholarship---Introduction-to-AI-in-Business-Nanodegree-Program/README.md

 Polarbeargo

 * Having Bertelsmann Scholarship with me countdown for this year which is very sweet, thank you Udacity scholarship team ❤️.
 I'm getting to know many scholars here.
-* Participating in Optional projects with a group of scholars, student leader Alex Gessner is awsome ⭐!
+* Participating in Optional projects with a group of scholars, student leader Alex Gessner is awesome ⭐!
 * Reviewing Computer Vision Nanodegree Program to curriculum 1.
 Introduction to Computer Vision lesson 5 Convolutional Filters and Edge Detection to section 25 Face Recognition and the Dangers of Bias.
 Spent more time in recommendation readings.
 * Finished reviewing AI for trading Nanodegree Program curriculum 1.
 Quantitative Trading lesson 24 Risk Factor Models section 18 Interlude is very touching, sweet, and thoughtful ❤️😊.